biplavpoudel/MongoDB-Atlas-Administration/README.md

 ### 3. Atlas Security Auditing

 #### 1. Audit Logs
-Audit Logs in Atlas track all system events on M10+ clusters.
+Audit Logs in Atlas track all system events on M10+ clusters, including the actions of a database user.
 Database auditing is not available for free-tiered M0 clusters.
 Atlas charges a 10% uplift in the hourly cost of all dedicated clusters for projects using this feature.
 Logs can be exported to AWS S3 bucktes, but they incur data egress charges.<br>

+Audit logs track events such as client metadata, index creation and deletion, creation and removal of collections, and failed authentication.

 To configure audit logs, you either need:
 - Organizational Owner Role